Landscape Design

 You should also follow the manufacturer’s recommendations for proper winterizing.
 If you leave in a winter freeze climate, it’s advisable to hire a landscape and irrigation expert to blow all the water out of the lines in late fall to prevent winter freezing.

-The proper sprinkler layout will save you loads of time--so you can sit back and admire your plants!
+The proper sprinkler layout will save you loads of time--so you can sit back and admire your yard!